MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:NotificationDisabled
 ```

-In the learner's view, the portal provides a [Notification icon](../learner-experience/web-app.md#step-8-view-notifications) which notifies the learner of any new course being assigned to the learner.
+In the learner's view, the portal provides a [Notification icon](../learner-experience/web-app.md#step-8-view-notifications) which notifies the learner of any new courses being assigned to the learner.
 You have the flexibility to disable this features depending upon the scenario.

-By default, this feature is **Disabled** with value as **False** so that learners gets notifications in real-time.
+By default, this feature is **Disabled** with value as **False** so that learners get notifications in real-time.

 ## Learner Comments